 Catatonia is a syndrome that can occur in various psychiatric disorders, including major depressive disorder, bipolar disorder, schizophrenia, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, and substance-induced psychotic disorder.

-It appears as Kahlbaum syndrome (immobile catatonia), malignant catatonia (neuroleptic malignant syndrome, toxic serotonin syndrome) and excited forms (delusional mania, catatonic excitement, dreaming).
+It appears as Kahlbaum syndrome (immobile catatonia), malignant catatonia (neuroleptic malignant syndrome, toxic serotonin syndrome), and exciting forms (delusional mania, catatonic excitement, dreaming).
 It has also been recognized as grafted into autism spectrum disorders.

 According to the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, “catatonia associated with another mental disorder (Catatonia specifier)” (code 293.89 [F06.1]) is diagnosed if the clinical picture is dominated by at least three of the following:

-- Stupor (that is, no psychomotor activity, not actively related to the environment).
+- Stupor (no psychomotor activity, not actively related to the environment).

-- Catalepsy (that is, passive induction of a posture held against gravity).
+- Catalepsy (passive induction of a posture held against gravity).

 - Waxy flexibility (i.e., allow examiner positioning and maintain position).

-- Negativism (that is, opposition or lack of response to external instructions or stimuli).
+- Negativism (opposition or lack of response to external instructions or stimuli).

-- Posture (that is, spontaneous and active maintenance of a posture against gravity).
+- Posture (spontaneous and active maintenance of a posture against gravity).

-- Mannerisms (that is, impartial and circumstantial caricature of normal actions).
+- Mannerisms (that is, impartial and detailed caricature of everyday actions).